viesturz/tapchanger/Print Guide.md

 ### Aluminium shuttle

-SLS printining the shuttle from aluminium is expensive but adds significant stiffness bonus.
+SLS printining the shuttle from aluminium is expensive but adds significant stiffness bonus over ASA.
+Similar to polycarbonate.

 ![Cleanup](/images/shuttle-aluminium.jpg)